-The steps to create, branch to, and delete subspaces, and the macros and instructions associated with each step, are outlined in Table 26 on page 211.
+The steps to create, branch to, and delete subspaces, and the macros and instructions associated with each step, are outlined in Table 26 on page 215.
 The table also includes the program authorization requirements.
 Each step is explained in detail on the topic indicated.

-Table 26: Steps for creating, using, and deleting subspaces.
-Step Minimum Authorization Performed by: See Determine if the subspace is available on your system Problem state and any PSW key Testing a bit in the CVT "Determining whether subspaces are available on your system" on page 214 Obtain storage for subspaces Using the GETMAIN or STORAGE macro "Obtaining storage for subspaces" on page 215
+Step Minimum Performed by: See Authorization - Determine if the subspace is available on your system Problem state and any PSW key Testing a bit in the CVT "Determining whether subspaces are available on your system" on page 218 Obtain storage for subspaces Using the GETMAIN or STORAGE macro "Obtaining storage for subspaces" on page 218